Close Icon

 These striking colours are similar to that of Freemantle’s Port Beach on Australia’s stunning west coast.
 Western Australia is a heck of a long way to travel, even if its beaches are as picturesque as Port Beach.
 Save yourself a day of travelling (it can take anywhere from 17 hours to fly from the UK to Perth) and enjoy the pristine white sand of Cornwall’s Isle of Scilly instead, you won’t be disappointed.

 If you have spotted your dream exotic UK beach, book with us today and prepare for your holiday on home soil.
-For more holiday gems, take a look at our top 10 UK staycation destinations.
-Do you agree with our selection?
-Do you have a favourite exotic-looking beach that isn’t on our list?
-Share your exotic UK beach snaps with us on Facebook, Twitter and Instagram.
+For more holiday gems, take a look at our top 10 UK staycation destinations, or this guide covering the very best beaches in the UK.

 Image Credits: Saffron Blaze(CC BY-SA 3.0)